 Pamela’s Baking Mix is a multi-ingredient baking mix, with baking powder, baking soda, salt and other additional ingredients in it.
 Just because it’s worked like a charm for you in the past doesn’t mean it will continue to.
 You got lucky.
 I guarantee your luck will run out.

 Mistake #7.
-You didn’t use an oven thermometer (or didn’t preheat your oven).
+You didn’t use an oven thermometer.

 Oven temperature matters a whole heap.
-And most ovens are off by about 50 degrees F. Mine is off by 75 degrees F!
+And most ovens are off by about 50°F. Mine is off by 75°F!
 I ignore the dial, and go by my oven thermometer exclusively.
 That one little switch could be the different between the thrill of victory—and the agony of defeat.

 P.S.
-Already have My Cookbook?
+Already have your copy of Gluten Free on a Shoestring Bakes Bread?
 Thank you!
 Your support means the world to me.
-If not, no time like the present.
+If not, no time like the present!